rune/rune/docs/docs/advanced/reducing-stutter.md

 ## Demo and Example Game {#demo-and-example-game}

 Using the interpolations described above, your game can achieve flexible frame rate rendering and smooth movements for other players regardless of network conditions.
 This gives the best player experience for the games that need it.
-If you want to make your own real-time Dusk game, it's great to start with the Paddle example game.
+If you want to make your own real-time Rune game, it's great to start with the Paddle example game.
 You can [try the demo](/examples/paddle) and see how the opponent gets interpolated when simulating latency.
-You can also see the [full code here](https://github.com/dusk-gg/dusk/blob/staging/examples/paddle)!
+You can also see the [full code here](https://github.com/rune/rune/blob/staging/examples/paddle)!